 My project underscores that although there was policy and partisan convergence in the 2000s, labor relations diverged.
 Argentine labor relations became less institutionalized, as its labour code was questioned legally and politically.
 Uruguayan labor institutions were reinforced and strengthened by the passage of new laws between 2005-2009.
-To explain why Argentine labour relations is in crisis and Uruguay’s is not, I utilize comparative historical analysis.
+I utilize comparative historical analysis to explain why Argentina’s labour relations is in crisis and Uruguay’s is not.
 I show how the institutional legacies of labor incorporation during the 1940s interacted with democratization and neoliberal reform to generate the current state of labour relations in the region.

 I conducted fieldwork in Argentina and Uruguay during 2015.
 I am currently in the process of writing my dissertation.
 I have presented my research at LASA 2016 (abstract), LASA 2017 (abstract), CPSA 2017 (abstract), and LASA 2018 (abstract).

 I can be contacted at email@example.com,